Atomic clocks and gravitational waves as probes of non-metricity: Gravitational waves as probes of non-metricity

 \section{Gravitational waves as probes of non-metricity}

-The strain $h$ is the dimensionless amplitude of a gravitational wave (GW), and it quantifies the fractional variation of the distance between two freely falling test masses induced by the passing wave \cite{Moore:2014lga}, namely \be h=\frac{\Delta L}{L}, \ee where $\Delta L$ denotes the change in their proper separation and $L$ their unperturbed distance.
-For a propagating GW, physical distances oscillate with an amplitude proportional to $h$.
+The strain \(h\) is the dimensionless amplitude of a GW, quantifying the fractional variation of the distance between two freely falling test masses~\cite{Moore:2014lga}.
+For a propagating GW, physical distances oscillate with amplitude proportional to \(h\).
+Current ground-based interferometers achieve extraordinary sensitivity: the LIGO detectors, with arm lengths \(L \simeq 4\) km, resolve distance variations \(\Delta L \sim 10^{-18}\) m, corresponding to strain sensitivity